Jewish victims of Paris attacks buried in Jerusalem

 FRENCH CONCERN

-Despite many of the mourners having travelled from France and not speaking Hebrew, none of the Israeli politicians who delivered addresses at the ceremony used any French.
+Despite many of the mourners having traveled from France and not speaking Hebrew, none of the Israeli politicians who delivered addresses at the ceremony used any French.

 Friends of Yohan Cohen, 20, who was shot dead by hostage-taker Amedy Coulibaly, said he would have wanted to be buried in Israel even if he always regarded France as his home.